Vítor Lima: Greece, return to Scotland

 Lima joined Greek second tier club Ethnikos Piraeus F.C. in June 2007.
 He often started during his tenure.

 On 30 July 2009, Lima returned to Falkirk on a one-year deal.
 He missed several games during the campaign due to a knee injury, with the side eventually being relegated from the top flight after ranking 12th and last, following which he was released.

 Later career

 Lima return to Greece and its division two for 2010–11, helping Doxa Drama F.C. to promote to the Super League.
 In the 2012 off-season he moved to neighbouring Cyprus, signing with Ethnikos Achna FC.

-On 12 July 2013, Lima moved to Iraklis Thessaloniki F.C. of the Greek second division.
-On 7 June of the following year he was supposed to sign for another team in the country, Agrotikos Asteras FC, but the deal eventually fell through.
+On 12 July 2013, Lima moved to Iraklis of the Greek second division.
+On 7 June of the following year he was supposed to sign for another team in the country, Agrotikos Asteras, but the deal eventually fell through.

 Lima retired in July 2018 at the age of 37 after four seasons with F.C.
 Famalicão (where he often acted as captain), the last three spent in the Portuguese second tier.
 He immediately joined their coaching staff.